guihen01/Pick-Jira-Items/README.md

 # Verify

-results can be veryfied with the Postman tool
+1. results can be veryfied with the Postman tool
+2. and of course with Jira itself ( need to be jira administrator and to go to jira administration panel).

 https://github.com/guihen01/Pick-Jira-Items/blob/main/How%20TO/Verify%20with%20Postman.pdf